Absinthe: Modern revival

 British importer BBH Spirits began to import Hill's Absinth from the Czech Republic in the 1990s, as the UK had never formally banned it, and this sparked a modern resurgence in its popularity.
 It began to reappear during a revival in the 1990s in countries where it was never banned.
 Forms of absinthe available during that time consisted almost exclusively of Czech, Spanish, and Portuguese brands that were of recent origin, typically consisting of Bohemian-style products.
 Connoisseurs considered these of inferior quality and not representative of the 19th-century spirit.
 In 2000, La Fée Absinthe became the first commercial absinthe distilled and bottled in France since the 1914 ban, but it is now one of dozens of brands that are produced and sold within France.

-In the Netherlands, the restrictions were challenged by Amsterdam wineseller Menno Boorsma in July 2004, thus confirming the legality of absinthe once again.
-Similarly, Belgium lifted its long-standing ban on January 1, 2005, citing a conflict with the adopted food and beverage regulations of the single European Market.
-In Switzerland, the constitutional ban was repealed in 2000 during an overhaul of the national constitution, although the prohibition was written into ordinary law, instead.
-That law was later repealed, and it was made legal on March 1, 2005.
+In the Netherlands, the restrictions were challenged by Amsterdam wine seller Menno Boorsma in July 2004, thus confirming the legality of absinthe once again.
+Similarly, Belgium lifted its long-standing ban on 1 January 2005 citing a conflict with the adopted food and beverage regulations of the single European Market.
+In Switzerland, the constitutional ban was repealed in 2000 during an overhaul of the national constitution although the prohibition was written into ordinary law instead.
+That law was later repealed, and absinthe was made legal on March 1, 2005.

-The drink was never officially banned in Spain, although it began to fall out of favour in the 1940s and almost vanished into obscurity.
-Catalonia has seen significant resurgence since 2007, when one producer established operations there.
-Absinthe has never been illegal to import or manufacture in Australia, although importation requires a permit under the Customs (Prohibited Imports) Regulation 1956 due to a restriction on importing any product containing "oil of wormwood".
+The drink was never officially banned in Spain although it began to fall out of favour in the 1940s and almost vanished into obscurity.
+Catalonia has seen a significant resurgence since 2007 when one producer established operations there.
+Absinthe has never been illegal to import or manufacture in Australia although importation requires a permit under the Customs (Prohibited Imports) Regulation 1956 due to a restriction on importing any product containing oil of wormwood.
 In 2000, an amendment made all wormwood species prohibited herbs for food purposes under Food Standard 1.4.4.
 Prohibited and Restricted Plants and Fungi.
 However, this amendment was found inconsistent with other parts of the pre-existing Food Code, and it was withdrawn in 2002 during the transition between the two codes, thereby continuing to allow absinthe manufacture and importation through the existing permit-based system.
 These events were erroneously reported by the media as it having been reclassified from a prohibited product to a restricted product.